Overview of Rheumatoid Arthritis

-Rheumatoid arthritis, sometimes referred to as RA, is an inflammatory disease that causes pain, swelling, stiffness, and loss of function in the joints.
-It occurs when the immune system, which normally helps protect the body from infection and disease, attacks the membrane lining the joints.
+Rheumatoid arthritis (RA) is a chronic (long-lasting) inflammatory disease that mostly affects joints.
+RA causes pain, swelling, stiffness, and loss of function in joints.
+It is an autoimmune disorder because the immune system attacks the healthy joint tissues.
+Normally, the immune system helps protect the body from infection and disease.

-- Rheumatoid arthritis generally occurs in a symmetrical pattern, meaning that if one knee or hand is involved, the other one also is.
+- RA occurs in a symmetrical pattern, meaning that if one knee or hand has the condition, the other hand or knee does, too.

-- People with rheumatoid arthritis may have fatigue, occasional fevers, and a loss of appetite.
+- RA may cause fatigue, occasional fevers, and a loss of appetite.

 What happens in rheumatoid arthritis?

 Doctors do not know why the immune system attacks joint tissues.
 However, they do know that when a series of events occurs, rheumatoid arthritis can develop.
 This series of events includes:

 - A combination of genes and exposure to environmental factors starts the development of RA.

 - The immune system may be activated years before symptoms appear.

 - The start of the autoimmune process may happen in other areas of the body, but the impact of the immune malfunction settles in the joints.

 - Immune cells cause inflammation in the inner lining of the joint, called the synovium.